Cost-Sensitive Evaluation for Binary Classifiers: Weighted Accuracy and Cost-Sensitive Reweighting

 To address these limitations, we define a \textit{Weighted Accuracy} (WA), which assigns different importance to positive and negative examples

-where $w$ is the normalized weight assigned to actual positives (true positives and false negative), and $1-w$ is the weight assigned to actual negatives (false positives and true negatives).
-If we choose the weight $w$ as the UCC ratio
+where $w$ is the normalized weight assigned to actual positives (true positives and false negatives), and $1-w$ is the weight assigned to actual negatives (false positives and true negatives).
+If we choose the weight $w$ as the UCC ratio, i.e.,